-Have you ever seen a choir sing Barbershop and step like a marching band?
+Have you ever seen a choir sing barbershop songs and step like a marching band?
 How about the World's Largest Fish Fry?
-It's all refreshing good fun in Tennessee...
+These and more are always at hand in Tennessee.

-Scenic Tennessee was great during childhood trips a few years before the advent of Graceland and Dollywood Theme Park.
+This scenic state was great during my childhood trips before the advent of current attractions like Graceland and Dollywood Theme Park.
 Since that time, I have found a lot more to love about Tennessee, but it does not include the theme parks.
-I look for something else, unique and invigorating - not so expensive..
+I look for something unique and invigorating and not so expensive.